Skip to main content

 3. Calculate Deductions: Determine allowable deductions for unpaid rent or damages.

-4. Notify Tenant: Provide written notice within the required 30 days for any deductions.
+4. Notify Tenant: Provide written notice with a security deposit return letter within the required 30 days for any deductions.

 What Happens If a Landlord Fails to Return the Deposit?

-If they miss this deadline, they forfeit the right to withhold any portion of the deposit, regardless of any damages or unpaid rent.
+If they miss this deadline, they lose the right to keep any part of the deposit.
+This applies even if there are damages or unpaid rent.

 Legal document for security deposit claims with a pen beside it